You are here

 1. Immunization can save your child's life.

-Many vaccine-preventable diseases are now rare in Canada, mostly because of vaccines.
-But these diseases still exist.
-If immunization rates drop, these diseases will come back.
-This has happened in other countries, resulting in many preventable hospitalizations and deaths.
+Many vaccine-preventable diseases are now rare in Canada because of vaccines.
+But the bacteria and viruses that cause these diseases still exist.
+If immunization rates drop, these diseases can come back; this has happened in other countries, resulting in many hospitalizations and deaths.

-Further, many diseases we rarely see in Canada (like measles and polio) are still common in other parts of the world and can be brought to Canada through international travel.
-Without protection from vaccines, these diseases would spread quickly, and outbreaks would occur.
-We've seen this happen recently in BC with measles outbreaks in communities with low immunization rates.
+Further, diseases that are uncommon in Canada, like measles and polio, are still common in other parts of the world and can be brought to Canada by people who travel abroad.
+Without protection from vaccines, these diseases can spread quickly and cause outbreaks.

-When your child gets immunized, it doesn’t just protect them; it also helps to protect your whole community.
+Immunizing your child doesn't just protect them; it also helps protect your whole community.
 This is because the more people in a community who are immunized, the harder it is for a disease to spread.
 This type of protection is called community (or herd) immunity.

-Community immunity helps keep disease rates low and helps protect the most vulnerable among us, including:
+Community immunity helps keep disease rates low and helps protect the most vulnerable among us, including babies, people undergoing certain medical treatments, and people with weakened immune systems.

 5. It's much safer to get the vaccine than the disease.